Read Kate Nasser's Blog

 Submitted by: Om D.

-22. Have you taught your CSRs the difference between professional and personal behavior?
+22. Have you taught your reps the difference between professional and personal behavior?
 Here’s the story: I was speaking with a customer service representative about a problem I was having.
 I said, “I know it’s not your fault.”
 She said, “That’s right.
 It’s not my fault.”
 She is the representative of a company.
 She should accept responsibility even if it’s not her personal fault!

 Submitted by: Randi B.

 23. Here’s one of the recent nightmares I lived through.
 There was a charge on my Citibank Mastercard from a vendor who renewed my $400 membership without asking me.
 I spoke with the vendor and he agreed to send a credit into the credit card company for the charge.
 Since the credit card bill was due in 15 days, I called the credit card company to ensure that I wouldn’t have to pay $400 up front only to have it credited back later.
-The CSR who answered the phone went into his long drawn out scripted answer.
+The rep who answered the phone went into his long drawn out scripted answer.
 I asked to speak with a supervisor and after waiting on hold, the supervisor started another scripted answer.
-I said “I am a busy person and I just need a simple direct answer.”
+I said, “I am a busy person and I just need a simple direct answer instead of the script.”
 He replied: “I am sorry you called when you were busy.
 We are open 24 hours a day.”
 I stopped using that card.
 I will not give my money to a company whose representatives communicate sarcastically and blame me for their slow scripted service.

-Kate Nasser, The People-Skills Coach
+Kate Nasser, The People Skills Coach™

 24. I had a credit card and somehow after a year the bank changed my zip code and I didn’t get the bill.
 When they called I explained I never got a bill.
 After we found the issue I asked for a refund of the late fee.
 Though I got it eventually I was initially told, “You are responsible for your bill, we only send the statement as a convenience to you.”